amazon-ospo/aws-domain-redirector/docs/design.md

 However, since the default account quota is five VPCs per region, we don't want to create unnecessary VPCs by creating one for every Redirector instance.
-To avoid VPC proliferation,
-rather than creating a VPC for every load balancer Redirector provides a helper function that creates a basic VPC and each Redirector instance requires a VPC as input.
+Each Redirector instance requires a VPC as input, so Redirector provides a helper function that creates a basic VPC.

 ## Rough Pricing Estimates

+NOTE:
+All pricing estimates are as of 2021-09-02 and are intended to highlight the relative difference between options, not provide to set precise expectations.

 In addition to being the simplest and lowest maintenance option, depending on your user-case Redirector can also be the cheapest option.